-The worst crimes against pizza, from pineapple to mayo
+The 9 worst crimes against pizza, from kiwi to mayo

 Twitter user @FOX152 unleashed this creation upon us, and the internet's response was a resounding "no."

-"This is literally the single most inappropriate thing I've ever seen on the internet," wrote one commenter.
-She's not wrong...
+"This is literally the single most inappropriate thing I've ever seen on the internet," wrote one not-at-all hyperbolic commenter.

 Taco Pizza